 Ultrasound hands-on laboratory will involve primarily students' demonstration of the knowledge presented during lectures.
 Practical experience will gain under the guidance of the instructor.
-Students are expected to arrive at the class on time, and stay through the end of the ultrasound laboratory class.
+Students are expected to arrive at the class on time and stay through the end of the ultrasound laboratory class.

-COURSE GUIDELINES:
+COURSE GUIDELINES

 To successfully complete this course, the students must pass the quizzes, homework and final exam portions with a 70% or better.
-Students should attend all the class meetings (lectures and labs).
-However, considering possible urgent situations, students may be absent, from maximum four class meetings with prior notice to the instructor.
+Students should attend all the class meetings.
+However, considering possible urgent situations, students may be absent from maximum four class meetings with prior notice to the instructor.
 Three late arrivals would affect the grade.
+Student will be dismissed from the class after missing 3 consecutive classes by reporting to Registrar.

-The term grade is based on attendance, class activity, project, midterm and/or sum of quizzes, final examination and lab.
+The term grade is based on attendance, class activity, project, midterm and/or sum of quizzes, final examination.
 Individual projects will be assigned at the beginning of the semester.
 Project is due by the last meeting before the final examination.
 No project will be accepted after the due date.